nci/gsky/Documents/ows/README.md

 The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the manuals before diving in.
 The **\*.pptx**, are good alternatives to RTFM.
-The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and will save you 3+ hours that it takes to go through text-based tutorials.
-I strongly believe that animated PowerPoint presentations are much better in teaching than a YouTube video, as one is less likely to fall asleep and will not get distracted by another video of a dancing girl.
+The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and will save you 3+ hours that it takes to learn from text-based tutorials.
+Animated PowerPoint presentations are much better in teaching than text-based tutorials and a YouTube video, as one is less likely to fall asleep and will not get distracted by another video of a dancing girl.

 These \*.pptx presentations eliminate the need for a manual or text document, which was not even an option in the case of GSKY.
 For those who dare to RTFM, there are detailed Word/PDF documents as well.

-Having alienated most of you with the intro, let us get into the details!
+Having alienated most of you with the intro, let us get into the details.
 Firstly, some mandatory statements...

 License
 -------